demonz312/InstallerApps/README.md

-# PackHub App Catalog
+# App Catalog

-This repository holds the **app catalog** for [PackHub](https://github.com/YOUR_USERNAME/YOUR_PACKHUB_REPO) — a universal Windows package manager.

-The catalog is a single JSON file (`apps.json`) that is fetched by the PackHub app at runtime.
-This means the app list can be updated **without releasing a new version** of the app.
+This repository holds the **app catalog** for the package manager app.
+It is a single JSON file (`apps.json`) fetched at runtime, so the app list can be updated **without releasing a new version** of the app.

 ---

 ## How It Works

-Every time PackHub launches, it fetches this file directly from GitHub:
+Every time the app launches, it fetches this file directly from GitHub:

 ```
 https://raw.githubusercontent.com/YOUR_USERNAME/YOUR_REPO/main/apps.json
 ```

 - If online → always gets the latest version
-- If offline → uses the last cached version from AppData
+- If offline → uses the last cached version stored locally
 - The app compares versions and only updates the local cache when something changed

 ---